vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/gateway.md

 ## High Availability

-High availability is built into the GemFire WAN architecture.
+High availability is built into the Tanzu GemFire WAN architecture.
 With serial gateway senders, only one primary sender is active at a time, while backup instances stand by.
-If the primary fails, GemFire automatically promotes a secondary without disrupting replication.
+If the primary fails, Tanzu GemFire automatically promotes a secondary without disrupting replication.
 Parallel senders offer even greater resilience.
 Each server with a primary partition sends events independently, and if a server fails, a redundant partition owner takes over seamlessly, preserving continuous replication and fault tolerance.

 ## Gateway Receiver